captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ## MARILYN:
 He’s darling—can’t even raise a beard!

+---

-(She rises and twirls around) What do you think?
+What do you think?
 New diet.
 Wheat grass and sea vegetables.
 Well, and smoking.

+---

 I’ve lost six pounds in four days.
 But I’m about to switch over to that new one where you can only eat animal fat and bitter greens.

+---

 A colleague of mine tried it and she looks spectacular.
 Absolutely cadaverous.

 ---